 Scholarly Writing Workshop

-Professor Jeremy Mullem and Professor Rebecca Rich each teach a section of this course, in which students will produce an original analytic paper of substantial length.
+Professors Jeremy Mullem, Rebecca Rich, Sarah C. W. Baker, and Emily Strauss each teach sections of this course in different semesters.
+In the course, students will produce an original analytic paper of substantial length.
 Papers must involve significant and thorough independent research, be well-written, and provide appropriate sourcing.
 Participants are free to choose any topic that may be addressed seriously in an article-length piece and that may be written during one semester. » more info

 Professor Joan Magat teaches this two-credit course, which is intended to appeal to any student who is interested in or who’s already been hired for a judicial clerkship.
 The course offers each student the opportunity to focus on and assess the writing style practiced by the judge for whom each will be clerking (or another whose opinions she or he admires).
 In addition, the students will practice forms of legal writing that they, as clerks, will be drafting for their judges—a bench memorandum, a majority opinion, and a concurrence or dissent.
 The focus here is on organized, clear, effective formal writing, which is the focal point of both. » more info